dOpensource/dsiprouter/docs/use-cases.rst

 5. Next you will enter the configurations under the SIP Settings.
-Here you will enter the SIP settings for outgoing calls.
+Here you will enter the SIP settings for outgoing calls by selecting the **Outbound** tab.
 You will need the following information:
 The following fields needs to be entered

 ==================   ============